VinceDeslo/dual-writes/README.md

 A small test service to mess around with a POC for a dual writes pattern and some arbitrary storage layer.
 Was mainly looking for something to play around with a locally deployed NATS server in k8s.

+The idea is to explore a sidecar for processing analytics related to another service through a small gRPC interface.

 ### Design

 ```mermaid